Koproduktionslabor/how-I-met-the-internet/README.md

 # how-I-met-the-internet
-Prototype for a performace from the artist Olga Karaseva with websocekts and Touchdesigner
+Prototype for a performace from the artist Olga Karaseva with websockets and Touchdesigner